 - Framing: Use a clean, uniform, and non distracting backdrop.
 The background should contrast with the subject so that the speaker stands out.

 - File size: No larger than 1.0 GB.
-Compatible file types include mp4, .mov, and .wmv
+Information on supported file types can be found here.

 - Mobile Friendly: Featured text is large enough to read on a smaller screen.